Marguerite68/Marguerite68/README.md

 Nice to meet you!
 I'm a CS student from China.

-Interested in Rust and Python footage programming.
+Interested in Python footage programming.

 Arumaria Dufunaa is so adorable isn't it?